-It is the responsibility of the Governing Body to monitor exclusions and instances of bullying, racism, sexism and sexual harassment (see part 5 of Keeping Children Safe in Education), homophobia and other discriminatory behaviour against protected characteristics.
+It is the responsibility of the Governing Body to monitor exclusions and instances of bullying, racism, sexism and sexual harassment (see part 5 of Keeping children safe in education 2024) homophobia and other discriminatory behaviour against protected characteristics.
 They will also ensure that this policy is administered fairly and consistently.
 The co-headteachers will report to the Governing Body and meet with the safeguarding link governor on a half-termly basis, and this policy is revised on an annual basis.
 The Governing Body and Pupils, Parents and Community Committee is responsible for reviewing and approving the written statement of behaviour principles; reviewing this behaviour policy in conjunction with the Executive headteacher and Head of School; monitoring the policy's effectiveness; and holding the Executive headteacher and Head of School to account for its implementation.

 There is a Governing Body exclusion panel to review permanent exclusions and the Governing Body has a duty to consider parents' representations about a suspension or permanent exclusion.
-The requirements on a governing board to consider the reinstatement of a suspended or permanently excluded pupil depend upon a number of factors, laid out on p.38 of the DfE statutory guidance on suspensions and exclusions.
+The requirements on a governing board to consider the reinstatement of a suspended or permanently excluded pupil depend upon a number of factors, laid out on p.38 of the School suspensions and permanent exclusions - GOV.UK